rishikeshsreehari/personal-blog/content/ideas.md

 India is struggling with misinformation and rigged news.
 The magnitude is quite high, considering the huge population, the demographics, and the rising internet penetration.
 A platform like [News Minimalist](https://newsminimalist) that removes clickbait titles and filters relevant news would be useful for India.
 {{< /accordion >}}

 {{< accordion summary="Global Fish Database in different languages" openByDefault=false >}}
 Fishnames are tricky if you travel around the world.
 Within a country itself, fish names would be different.
 A global database of fishnames in all different languages would be great!
 {{< /accordion >}}

-{{< accordion summary="Global Fish Database in different languages" openByDefault=false >}}
-Fishnames are tricky if you travel around the world.
-Within a country itself, fish names would be different.
-A global database of fishnames in all different languages would be great!
-{{< /accordion >}}